openedx/frontend-app-authoring/README.rst

    The current version of the micro-frontend build scripts support node 18.
    Using other major versions of node *may* work, but this is unsupported.
-For convenience, this repository includes an .nvmrc file to help in setting the correct node version via `nvm <https://github.com/nvm-sh/nvm>`_.
+For convenience, this repository includes an .nvmrc file to help in setting the correct node version via `nvm use`_.

 3. Install npm dependencies:

   ``cd frontend-app-course-authoring && npm install``

-4. Update the application port to use for local development:

-   Default port is 2001.
-If this does not work for you, update the line `PORT=2001` to your port in all .env.* files

-5. Start the dev server:
+4. Start the dev server:

   ``npm start``